niyiyu/DASstore/README.md

 This work introduce a new storage solution for distributed acoustic sensing (DAS) data.
 We introduce object storage that has been widely used in commercial cloud storage (AWS S3, Azure Blob, etc.) to a local data server.
 Instead of hosting data in the HDF5 format, we proposed hosting DAS data in the Zarr format that is optimized for cloud environment.

 ## Data Server (MinIO) Deployment
-MinIO can run in the Single-Node Single-Drive mode (SNSD).
+MinIO can run as Single-Node Single-Drive (SNSD).
 See documentation [here](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-single-node-single-drive.html) for more detail.
+Simple deployment using Docker is shown below.
 ```bash
     # pull MinIO image
     docker pull minio/minio